 A decision was made in early July 2014 by the Finnish Safety and Chemical Agency ("TUKES") to grant modified and renewed exploration claims titled Kairamaat 2 and 3 that cover a surface area of 1,462 hectares at Mawson's Rajapalot gold project in northern Finland, that entitles Mawson to deep drill during winter conditions within Natura 2000 biodiversity areas.
 On May 21, 2015, the Northern Finland Administrative Court (the "Court") comprehensively rejected an initial appeal by the NGO group against the TUKES exploration permit decision.
-On June 18, 2015, the NGO appealed the Regional Administrative Court's decision to the Supreme Administrative Court.
-The appeal does not stop Mawson advancing its exploration program.
-The Company continues to work under an enforcement order of its existing permit conditions, which includes the right to drill with man-portable rigs to test the Palokas gold discovery.
-A decision from the Supreme Administrative Court is expected to be rendered shortly.
+On June 18, 2015, the NGO appealed the Regional Administrative Court's decision to the Supreme Administrative Court, and during this quarter, on September 20, 2016 the Supreme Administrative Court upheld the lower court decision.
+The decision entitles Mawson to drill up to 123 deep diamond drill holes within Natura 2000 biodiversity areas during winter conditions and hand portable rig access during summer conditions.
+This is the first time the Company has gained full drill access to test the gold mineralized system across the Rajapalot area.
+Mawson now plans to undertake a substantial winter deep diamond drilling program of 10,000 metres, amongst other work programs, at the Palokas prospect and broader Rajapalot project area.